hasselmann-click/myblog/articles/hangfire.md

 ## Conclusion and Future Work

-I remember thinking, the documentation appeared to be a little dated and was confusing for me at first, specifically the “Getting Started” section with its differentiation of ASP.NET and ASP.NET Core.
+I recall thinking that the documentation appeared to be a little dated and was confusing for me at first, particularly the “Getting Started” section with its differentiation of ASP.NET and ASP.NET Core.
 But that’s not entirely their fault, I guess. – Looking at you, MS – The core principles are considerably basic, which contributes to the framework running reliably.
 It is also painless to customize and straightforward to configure.
 We have had good experiences with it in last few years.

 The demo project is knowingly kept basic.
 For a more sophisticated setup, e.g. in a containerized environment, it needs to be further evaluated whether Hangfire is viable for your use case.
 An orchestration platform, e.g. Kubernetes, might be able to schedule and manage jobs itself.
 But they could also work hand in hand.
 Say, we split the job scheduling via client from the server execution and apply a [horizontal autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) to the server pod.
 It could then spin up multiple server instances depending on the current load of your application.